Trading Market Hours and The 3 Major Sessions

 London Close Charts

-Even though there is no official open & close time during the week, it can be broken up in to 3 major Indices sessions - Tokyo, London and New York market sessions.
+Even though there aren't official open and close times during the week, you can break things up into three main index sessions - Tokyo, London, and New York.

-However, although it seems not to be very important at the start, the correct time to trade is one of the most important points required to be a successful trader.
+However, although it seems not to be very crucial at the start, the correct time to trade is one of the most important points required to be a successful trader.

-The best time is when the trading market is most active and therefore has the biggest volume of transactions.
-A more active market creates a good chance to make some profit while a calm & slow one is literally a waste of your time resource - turn off your Desktop computer PC and don't even bother trading at this time.
+The optimal time for trading is when the market is most active, resulting in the highest transaction volume.
+A more active market presents a favorable opportunity for profit, whereas a calm and slow market is essentially a waste of your time - turn off your desktop computer and refrain from trading during such periods.

 Not all the times are suitable, that is because the volatility keeps changing.
 Below is a guide outlining the schedule of Index Sessions.
 The time used is GMT 0